Jaladhar Sen: Acquaintances, friends, and personalities

-Harinath Majumdar alias Kangal Harinath was a close acquaintance to Haladhar Sen, father of Jaladar.
+Harinath Majumdar, alias Kangal Harinath, was a close acquaintance of Haladhar Sen, father of Jaladar.
 Harinath had remarkable influence in Jaladhar's life, starting from the moment of his birth, when Harinath attributed the name Jaladhar to him.
-During 1880s, when Harinath was editing and publishing "Grambarta" from his residence at Kumarkhali village, many young men were attracted to him and a social group was formed.
-During this time Akshay Kumar Maitreya proposed formation of a performing artists' forum (বাউলের দল) with Jaladhar and other close friends to compose and perform "Baul" songs, a form of folk music of Bengal.
-Akshay Kumar Maitreya, Prafulla Chandra Gangopadhyay with his brother Banwarilal and cousin brother Nagendranath, Jaladhar Sen himself and many others under the patronage of Harinath formed this group.
-Collectively they created many Baul songs and used a common pseudonym ফিকির চাঁদ ফকির (Phikir Chand Fakir), used in the last stanza of most of the songs.
-Soon the group became very popular and a devotional movement was observed to be sweeping in many places far and near.
-This group was most probably the first of its kind in Bengal which is known as Band in the present day.
-Some of the early creations of Baul song by this group are noted under:
+During the 1880s, when Harinath was editing and publishing "Grambarta" from his residence at Kumarkhali village, many young men were attracted to him, and a social group was formed.
+During this time Akshay Kumar Maitreya proposed the formation of a performing artists' forum (বাউলের দল) with Jaladhar and other close friends to compose and perform "Baul" songs, a form of folk music of Bengal.
+Akshay Kumar Maitreya, Prafulla Chandra Gangopadhyay with his brother Banwarilal and cousin brother Nagendranath, Jaladhar Sen himself, and many others under the patronage of Harinath formed this group.
+Collectively they created many Baul songs and used a common pseudonym, ফিকির চাঁদ ফকির (Phikir Chand Fakir), used in the last stanza of most of the songs.
+Soon the group became very popular, and a devotional movement was observed to be sweeping in many places far and near.
+This group was most probably the first of its kind in Bengal, which is known as Band in the present day.
+Some of the early creations of Baul song, by this group are noted under: